adarsh005599/IMAGIFY-FullStack/README.md

 # Tools used
 - Frontend: React.js
 - Backend: Node.js + Express
+- PostMan
 - Database: MongoDB
 - Image handling: Sharp
+- Use AI to make the format structure more readable

 # How to run it
 After cloning the repo: